srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 }
 ```

-Let's look at this in more detail.
+Let's look at this in more detail:
 A *single byte pointer* is simply a pointer pointing to memory blocks of byte size 1.
-I.e. we can easily move the pointer throughout the address space simply by a) incrementing it `pointer++`, or b) adding the number of bytes that we want the pointer to move forward `pointer += bytes_to_move_forward`.
+I.e. we can easily move the pointer throughout the address space either by incrementing it via (`pointer++`) or by adding the number of bytes that we want the pointer to move forward (`pointer += bytes_to_move_forward`).

-So, we first define the pointer and make it point to the memory address where the first layer, the INPUT layer, should be located:
+First, we define the pointer and make it point to the memory address where the first layer, the INPUT layer, should be located:

 ```c
     uint8_t *sbptr = (uint8_t*) nn->layers;     // single byte pointer
 ```

-To move to the memory address of the 2nd layer, the INPUT layer, we simply move the pointer forward by the size of the input layer:
+Then, to move the pointer forward to the memory address of the 2nd layer, the INPUT layer, we simply increase the pointer by the size of the input layer:

 ```c